drewski3420/OpenArchiver/README.md

     - Microsoft 365
     - PST files
     - Zipped .eml files
+    - Mbox files

 - **Secure & Efficient Storage**: Emails are stored in the standard `.eml` format.
 The system uses deduplication and compression to minimize storage costs.
 All data is encrypted at rest.
 - **Pluggable Storage Backends**: Support both local filesystem storage and S3-compatible object storage (like AWS S3 or MinIO).
 - **Powerful Search & eDiscovery**: A high-performance search engine indexes the full text of emails and attachments (PDF, DOCX, etc.).
 - **Thread discovery**: The ability to discover if an email belongs to a thread/conversation and present the context.
 - **Compliance & Retention**: Define granular retention policies to automatically manage the lifecycle of your data.
 Place legal holds on communications to prevent deletion during litigation (TBD).
+- **File Hash and Encryption**: Email and attachment file hash values are stored in the meta database upon ingestion, meaning any attempt to alter the file content will be identified, ensuring legal and regulatory compliance.
 - **Comprehensive Auditing**: An immutable audit trail logs all system activities, ensuring you have a clear record of who accessed what and when (TBD).

 ## 🛠️ Tech Stack